briannadon/TetrAssign/README.md

 ## Installation
 ### Requirements
 * UNIX, Linux, or Mac OS machine
-...
-Windows is not supported currently.
+  * Windows is not supported currently.
 * Python 2.7
 * NCBI Command-line blast+ version 2.2.18 (other versions untested): ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.2.18/
 * MCScanX (http://chibba.pgml.uga.edu/mcscan2/)
-...
-Also, ensure MCScanX is included in your PATH, for example: `export PATH=$PATH:/path/to/MCScanX`
+  * Also, ensure MCScanX is included in your PATH, for example: `export PATH=$PATH:/path/to/MCScanX`.
+You can test if this worked by typing `MCScanX` to see if the command is callable
 ### Installing
 After obtaining the required dependencies (see "Requirements" above), use:
 ```